Charge superradiance on charged BTZ black holes: Criterion for superradiant scattering

-The inclusion of a scalar field charge has made no difference to the analysis of superradiance using the Wronskian.
-In particular, we find that there is no superradiance for modes having real frequency, irrespective of the boundary conditions.
-This is in accordance with the results of \cite{Dappiaggi:2017pbe} for the neutral scalar field.
-In that case there are superradiant modes when Robin boundary conditions are applied, but these modes have complex frequencies.
+The inclusion of a scalar field charge has made no difference to the analysis of the Wronskian.
+In particular, we find that for charged scalar field modes having real frequency, any mode which is purely ingoing at the event horizon vanishes identically, irrespective of the boundary conditions.
+In particular, this means that there can be no superradiant scattering for modes with real frequency.

+Similar results were found in \cite{Katagiri:2020mvm} for a charged scalar field on a four-dimensional Reissner-Nordstr\"om-anti-de Sitter black hole.
+As in \cite{Katagiri:2020mvm}, the Wronskian (and hence the radial component of the current $J^{r}$ (\ref{eq:current})) vanishes on the boundary for Robin boundary conditions.
+As a result, the radial component of the current $J^{r}$ (\ref{eq:currenthorizon}) must also vanish on the event horizon.
+Therefore there can be no net positive flux from the horizon, and no superradiant scattering.

+Our results in this section are in accordance with those of \cite{Dappiaggi:2017pbe} for the neutral scalar field.
+In that case there are superradiantly scattered modes when Robin boundary conditions are applied, but these modes have complex frequencies.
+Our analysis in this subsection is valid only when the modes have real frequencies.
+In the next subsection we therefore examine the possibility of superradiant scattering for modes with complex frequencies using a different strategy.